 The measurement and result thereof must be enclosed with the rest of the application material and submitted to DBU.
-The measurement in Superliga may not be older than two years, from 13 February the year in which the club applies for a club licence.
+The measurement in Superliga may not be older than two years, from 12 February the year in which the club applies for a club licence.

 The measurement for UEFA club competitions may not be older one year from start of the season.
-If the measurement is older than 1 July 2021 and the licence applicant qualifies for UEFA's club competitions, a new measurement must be conducted.

 Please note that fulfilment of the criteria via UEFA's 2004 guidelines only grants access to Superliga.
-Measurement in accordance with UEFA's 2004 guidelines is not sufficient to meet the criteria for participation in UEFA competitions and therefore, an UEFA licence cannot be granted based on this measurement.
+Measurement in accordance with UEFA's 2004 guidelines is not sufficient to meet the criteria for participation in UEFA competitions and therefore, a UEFA licence cannot be granted based on this measurement.